-This is the iconic Camino de Santiago route, extending 480 miles / 770 km, from the French Pyrenees to Santiago de Compostela in Galicia.
-Our tailored itineraries allow you to walk it all in one or in shorter stages as your time permits.
+This is the iconic Camino de Santiago French Way route, extending 480 miles / 770 km, from the French Pyrenees to Santiago de Compostela in Galicia.

-Our Expertise – the WTC Camino team has more than a dozen years of experience on the Camino.
+The WTC Camino team has more than a dozen years of experience on the Camino.
 We will help you plan the best route possible to suit your needs and expectations.

-Your Timeframe – typically you will need around 5 to 8 weeks to walk the full Camino, which is where our expertise comes into its own.
+Typically, you will need around 5 to 8 weeks to walk the full Camino, which is where our expertise comes into its own.
 We will help you judge the right pace and time frame.
 Tackle the Camino in one go or take on shorter sections over a period of time.
-Many of our clients complete the entire French way over a period of 2-3 years.
-Some will also add on the extension to Finisterre on the Atlantic coast and the 0 km waymarker.

-Your Memories – Filled with a thousand years of pilgrimage history and culture, the Camino attracts both spiritual and secular travellers by virtue of its religious heritage, personal challenge, famous camaraderie and wonderfully varied landscapes.
+Filled with a thousand years of pilgrimage history and culture, the Camino attracts both spiritual and secular travellers by virtue of its religious heritage, personal challenge, famous camaraderie and wonderfully varied landscapes.
 This is an experience that will live with you forever.

 The Camino de Santiago de Compostela was proclaimed the first European Cultural itinerary by the Council of Europe in 1987 and is also a UNESCO World Heritage Site.
 The Camino is one of the major themes of medieval history in Europe.

 For the majority of northern Europeans, St Jean Pied de Port in France was the key point for crossing the mighty Pyrenees into Spain.
-A network of pilgrim hospices and hostelries sprang up – offering, shelter, medical attention and spiritual sustenance for the faithful.
+A network of pilgrim hospices and hostelries sprang up, offering shelter, medical attention, and spiritual sustenance for the faithful.

 Around the Cathedral of Santiago de Compostela, one of the great masterpieces of Romanesque art, the city of Santiago de Compostela boasts a magnificent old town worthy of one of Christianity’s greatest holy cities.

 The Camino de Santiago has preserved a complete material record in the form of ecclesiastical and secular buildings, settlements large and small and ancient civil engineering structures.
 Some 1,800 buildings along the route, both religious and secular, are of historic interest.
+Making the Camino de Santiago a history lover’s dream!

 There is no comparable Christian pilgrimage route of such extent and continuity anywhere in Europe.
 Although interest in the other major Christian pilgrimages to Jerusalem and Rome are developing, these are only recognizable in a rather fragmented fashion.

-The three major Camino cities of Pamplona, Leon and Burgos are spread at equal intervals along the road to Santiago de Compostela.
+The three major Camino cities of Pamplona, Leon, and Burgos are spread at equal intervals along the road to Santiago de Compostela.
 But there are many small hamlets, villages and towns peppered in between to explore.

-Many Festivals, both religious and secular take place through the year and you may be lucky enough to encounter one of these on your journey.
-The main festival in Spain is Easter – Semana Santa – and celebrated in every settlement on the Camino.
+Many Festivals, both religious and secular take place throughout the year and you may be lucky enough to encounter one of these on your journey.
+The main festival in Spain is Easter — Semana Santa — and celebrated in every settlement on the Camino.

 We will be happy to create a personalised itinerary designed specifically around your needs and interests.
 From Saint-Jean-Pied-de-Port on the French side of the Pyrenees, the Camino covers 800 km heading west across the North of Spain.
 Typically our clients spend between 5 and 8 weeks walking the full Camino.